Impact Aid (84.041)

 Beneficiary Eligibility

-Public elementary and secondary school children will benefit.
+Public elementary and secondary school children benefit.

 Credentials/Documentation